Bootta11/todoist_by_mail/README.md

 cc: mail.of.user.that@is.collaborator

 subject: Todoist project name

-body: first line is task text
+body first line: is task text
-      second line is date string(otional)
+body second line:  is date string(otional)
-      third line is priority of task(1-4)
+body third line: is priority of task(1-4)